 - family traditions & culture – recipes passed from generation to generation

-- pride & accomplishment – a slice of cake tastes especially good when you helped make it
+- pride and accomplishment – a slice of cake tastes especially good when you helped make it

-- healthy practices & nutrition – homemade sweet treats are better than processed
+- healthy practices and nutrition – homemade sweet treats are better than processed and you can talk about moderation

-Baking and cooking as a family produces benefits beyond the kitchen or the classroom.
-I encourage you to embrace this time together, have fun and make something delicious!
+Baking and cooking as a family has benefits beyond the kitchen or the classroom.
+Embrace this time together, have fun and make something delicious!